Internet

 internet

-• Cybergeddon: our online world degenerates into a digital failed state with all that that means.
+• Cybergeddon: Our online world degenerates into a digital failed state with all that that means.
 Suppose current-day Mogadishu.

 He’s still around, as wise as ever.
 And I’m an improving utopian.